abhijeetnishal/Dev-Docs/cssDoc.md

-### 1. Classname Convention:
+### 1. ClassName Convention:
-* It is important to give different classname for styling for each and every file to work perfectly.
+* It is important to give different className for styling for each and every file to work perfectly.

 ### Vertical text
 ```tsx